-Some lawns, particularly those with clay soil, poor drainage and/or shady are beginning to thin quite alarmingly.
+Some lawns, particularly those with clay soil, poor drainage and/or shady may begin to thin quite alarmingly.
 Basically the roots are so saturated the grass is drowning.
 So, what to do?

 If this is a one off for you and your lawn, don't panic and start digging it up or installing drainage.
-We could just as easily have a long hot summer this year and drainage will be the opposite of what you want!
-So, just leave it alone until spring when the weather starts to warm.
-Try not to look at it either!
+We could just as easily have a long hot summer next year and drainage will be the opposite of what you want!
+So, just leave it alone and try not to look at it if it upsets you!

 If it has thinned or is not in good condition you should follow the procedure for raking or scarifying the lawn followed by over seeding and fertiliser.
 This will repair the lawn and may even improve it.
 Some aeration woudn't go amiss either.
 The seed you use should be a close match to your original if this is a one off wet lawn event.
 If however, your lawn suffers bouts of wet and dry then use our Staygreen Grass Seed.